RedisLabs/redislabs-docs/content/rs/references/cli-utilities/rladmin/recover.md

 aliases:
 ---

-`rladmin recover` recovers databases in recovery mode.
+Recovers databases in recovery mode.

 ## `recover all`